OlesyaTSU14/Tutorial_ML/README.md

 Run the commands once in any of the Jupiter notebook:

     %%bash
-    pip install --upgrade pip

-    %%bash
     pip install -r requirementsPyth.txt

-Detailed information on the purpose and use of each Tutorial is presented [here](https://gitlab.cern.ch/okuchins/Tutorials_ML/tree/master) .
+Detailed information on the purpose and use of each Tutorial is presented [here](https://gitlab.cern.ch/okuchins/Tutorials_ML/tree/master).